pyinstaller/pyinstaller/doc/usage.rst

 Under Windows, the pip-Win_ package makes it especially easy to set up different environments and switch between them.
-Under GNU/Linux and Mac OS, you switch environments at the command line.
+Under GNU/Linux and macOS, you switch environments at the command line.

 See :pep:`405`
 and the official `Python Tutorial on Virtual Environments and Packages